cartoon-raccoon/awesome-hardware-hacking/README.md

 This compendium was born out of my initial confusion, and overwhelming from all the various types of hardware hacking tools, resources, and types that are out there.
 I intend for this to track which tools are available for each aspect of hardware tinkering, as well as various resources that may come in handy.

+Several sections are still a work in progress, and I hope to add items to them as I branch out into those fields.

 Happy hacking!

 ---